sasakirione/PokeSim/README.md

 ## 🙏 Disclaimer

 All Pokémon names, data, and related intellectual property belong to Nintendo, GAME FREAK, and The Pokémon Company.
-This project is an unofficial fan work and is not affiliated with or endorsed by the official Pokémon franchise.
+This project is an unofficial fan job and is not affiliated with or endorsed by the official Pokémon franchise.